DimitriBarronmore/luxtre/docs/writing_grammars.md

 # Custom Grammars
-The backbone of Luxtre is the ability to define and combine custom grammars which can transform the final output of a file.
+A cool feature of Luxtre is the ability to define and combine custom grammars which can transform the final output of a file.
 To understand exactly how to write a grammar we first need to understand exactly how Luxtre processes code before it reaches the parser.

+> Note: These features are subject to change in future versions and forward-compatibility is not guaranteed.
+If you intend to make your own grammars at this time, be prepared for them to not work in newer releases.

 ## Tokenization
 After the pre-processor runs, the resulting code is converted into a series of the following basic terminal tokens: